 Then, the “qualified contact” can be transferred to a salesperson immediately for initial contact, what’s more, we can also predict the probability of their purchase with a forecast for turnover.

-Within B2B, a large amount of sales work is about converting prospects into opportunities, meaning “qualifying” leads which have been generated by campaigns and other marketing operations.
-On the other hand, with outbound marketing, salespeople contact as many people as they can (often badly qualified) and the research on them is not only done manually, but can take a large amount of time with limited response.
+Within B2B, a large amount of sales work is about converting prospects into opportunities, meaning “qualifying” leads that have been generated by campaigns and other marketing operations.
+On the other hand, with outbound marketing, salespeople contact as many people as they can (often badly qualified) and the research on them is not only done manually but can take a large amount of time with limited response.

-The solution to this has to be inbound marketing.
+The solution to this has to be marketing automation.

-Inbound marketing software means you have a very clear idea of your prospect’s interests.
+Marketing automation tools allow you to have a very clear idea of your prospect’s interests.
 For each given contact, you’re able to see what pages they have visited on your site, what articles they read, content that has been downloaded and if they shared that with their network.
 Further to this, once a salesperson has access to this information as well, it informs their approach and what they know to be the prospect’s need.

 Rather than pre-empt the prospect’s readiness, you can contact them at the right time, just as they show signs of interest.
 It doesn’t mean that Sales don’t need to research who that person is (company, products, seniority etc).
 This is pretty easy to do – life must have been so much more complicated before Google and Linkedin!